trixi-framework/trixi-with-different-julia-versions/README.md

-# Trixi performance tests with Julia 1.7 vs. 1.8
+# Trixi performance tests with different Julia versions

 A collection of scripts for semi-automated performance tests to compare different Julia versions for running a